-The date of this Base Prospectus is 24 September 2007.
+The date of this Base Prospectus is 19 March 2009.

 This Base Prospectus comprises a base prospectus for the purposes of Article 5.4 of Directive 2003/71/EC (the Prospectus Directive) and application has been made to the Commission de Surveillance du Secteur Financier for this document to be approved as such.
-The Issuer, having made all reasonable enquiries confirms that this Prospectus contains all information regarding the Issuer, the Issuer and its subsidiaries taken as a whole (ČEZ Group), the electricity industry in the Czech Republic and the Notes which is (in the context of the issue of the Notes) material; that such information is true and accurate in all material respects and is not misleading in any material respect; that any opinions, estimates, or intentions expressed in this Prospectus on the part of the Issuer are honestly held or made and are not misleading in any material respect; that this Prospectus does not contain any untrue statement of a material fact or omit to state any material fact necessary to make such information, opinions, estimates or intentions (in such context) not misleading in any material respect; that this Prospectus does not contain any untrue statement of a material fact or omit to state any material fact necessary to make such information, opinions, estimates or intentions (in this Prospectus, in the light of the circumstances under which they were made, not misleading; and that all proper enquiries have been made to ascertain and to verify the foregoing.
+The Issuer, having made all reasonable enquiries confirms that this Prospectus contains all information regarding the Issuer, the Issuer and its subsidiaries taken as a whole (CEZ GROUP), the electricity industry in the Czech Republic and the Notes which is (in the context of the issue of the Notes) material; that such information is true and accurate in all material respects and is not misleading in any material respect; that any opinions, estimates, or intentions expressed in this Prospectus on the part of the Issuer are honestly held or made and are not misleading in any material respect; that this Prospectus does not omit to state any material fact necessary to make such information, opinions, estimates or intentions (in such context) not misleading in any material respect; that this Prospectus does not contain any untrue statement of a material fact or omit to state any material fact necessary to make under under the statements in this Prospectus, in the light of the circumstances under which they were made, not misleading; and that all proper enquiries have been made to ascertain and to verify the foregoing.